North American hunting technologies: Distribution

 This theory makes sense because without a good knowledge of the floral assemblages it would be difficult, if not risky to depend on plant resources for survival.
 Meat from hunting is reliably nontoxic.
 As reported by Dennis Stanford in recent lectures (2009), there have been mammoth bones dredged off the shores of Delaware in the Atlantic Ocean, and one of the bones actually has a projectile point in it that is possibly pre-Clovis, but morphologically it is lacking the flute, and nearly identical to the Solutrean biface.
 This model is contradicting to the genetic mapping based on mitochondrial DNA though, and has many people that disagree.
 The similarities of the bifacial technology can be explained by independent invention.

 The only empirically based evidence is that Clovis people hunted large game.
 They also killed other small game, but it is always found alongside large game at kill sites.
 The Clovis point can be found in every corner of the continental United States.
 This means that at some point either a highly mobile group of hunter-gatherers persisted across the continent, or that a technology was spread across the continent because it was so successful.
 These points are large enough to kill, and are found at multiple kill sites with megafauna that is now extinct.
 Studies have shown that even light hunting on large animals can cause extinction.
-But most data supports a climate change that caused the extinctions.
+But most data supports the idea that it was climate change that caused the extinctions.